iamEzaz/baribhara/README.md

-###Copyright (c) 2025 Ezazul Islam
+#Copyright (c) 2025 Ezazul Islam

 ##Baribhara -- 0ur taregetted market is Bangladesh.

 Our system's Tech stack:

-1. web based super dashboard for admin to moniotor and control all the user.
+1. web based super Admin panel for admin to moniotor and control all the user.
 [Vue]
-2. web based user dashboard [React] and mobile app dashboard [Flutter] for each user.
+2. web based user panel [React] and mobile app [Flutter] for each user.
-3. Microservice Server [Nest js, go, php, rust]
+3. Microservice Server [Nest js, go, laravel, rust]
 4. Postgres database and reddis for session, caching.
 5. Restful API for server to client communication
 6. JWT and RBAC for authentication and authorization